jasdumas/shinyGEO/README.md

 6. In the console `library(shiny)` then `runApp("shinyGEO")`

-7. Feel free to test out the tool functionality by entering the GEO Accession number: [GSE19915](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE19915) which includes survival characteristics to generate Kaplan-Meier curves under the Analyses tab menu.
+7. Feel free to test out the tool functionality by entering the GEO Accession number: [GSE19915](http://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE19915) which includes survival characterstics to generate Kaplan-Meier curves under the Analyses tab menu.

 8. `library(devtools)`